adam-ikari/openapi/README.md

 - API definitions are written in TypeSpec and located in the `src/` directory
 - Data models are defined in the `src/models/` directory
 - Each API resource has its own dedicated TypeSpec file
-- TypeSpec compiler and emitters are configured using `tspconfig.yaml`
+- TypeSpec's built-in pagination decorators are used to implement pagination
+- Common pagination parameters and response models are defined in the `src/common/pagination.tsp` file
 - Documentation and client SDKs are automatically generated from a single TypeSpec source
 - Follow the existing code patterns and conventions when adding new APIs or models